Guide · Last updated 2 June 2026

 Mediterranean Steps Trail

 If you are physically up for it, the Mediterranean Steps trail is one of the great short hikes in southern Europe.
-It runs up the eastern face of the Rock through ancient limestone terrain, with views that open up gradually as you climb.
-The trail is challenging, steep in sections, and exposed.
-But the payoff is views from the top that very few places in the world can match.
-Spring conditions are ideal for this trail.
+The trail starts from Jews' Gate and climbs the eastern face of the Rock through ancient limestone terrain, with views that open up gradually as you ascend toward O'Hara's Battery at 420 metres.
+It is challenging, steep in sections, and exposed.
+But the payoff is views that very few places in the world can match.

+Spring conditions are ideal.
 Not too hot, ground firm after the winter, wildflowers making every section of path look like a painting.
 Allow 2-3 hours for the full experience and wear proper footwear.
 This is not a flip-flop trail.

 Birdwatching: One of the World's Great Migration Points

 This is something most visitors do not know until they arrive in spring and see it for themselves.
 Gibraltar sits at one of the most important bird migration crossings on the planet.
-The Strait of Gibraltar is just 14km wide at its narrowest point, and every spring, birds of prey, storks, and hundreds of other species funnel through here by the tens of thousands.
+The Strait of Gibraltar is just 13km wide at its narrowest point, and every spring, birds of prey, storks, and hundreds of other species funnel through here by the tens of thousands.

 April and May are the peak months.
 White Storks, Black Kites, Booted Eagles, Honey Buzzards, Short-toed Eagles, Egyptian Vultures.
 On a good migration day, you can stand at the top of the Rock and watch raptors streaming overhead for hours.
 It is genuinely one of the great wildlife spectacles of Europe, and it is completely free.